 Ivercy uses the MSSCCI API to interact with the source code control system too.
 Hence you have to install an MSSCCI-Provider for your SCC-System for Ivercy to work.

 Usually the vendor of your version control software will provide one.
 It might either be automatically included in the client installation for the source code control system or it should be available for download from the vendor’s website.

 We compiled this list for the systems currently supported by Ivercy.

 The MSSCCI-Provider for Visual SourceSafe is included in the (Client) installation of SourceSafe.

-Microsoft has released several MSSCCI-Provider for the different versions of TFS.
+Microsoft has released several MSSCCI-Provider for the different versions of TFS and Azure DevOps.
 These are the current download links:

 A system requirement for the TFS MSSCCI Provider is Team Explorer.
 Unless you have got a version of Visual Studio installed, which already includes Team Explorer, please download and install Team Explorer too.

 Team Explorer is available for download from Microsoft.
 However, you either need a free Visual Studio Dev Essentials account or a MSDN-Subscription to download Team Explorer.

 If you are logged into that account you should find Team Explorer 2013 by using this link: https://my.visualstudio.com/Downloads?q=visual%20studio%202013%20team%20explorer